Sotty75/zx-case-study/development_diary.md

 ## September 17, 2025

-Did some additional excercises on the push and pop instructions.
+Did some additional excercises on the push and pop instructions from chapter 10.
+Exercises: 03 - 04 - 05.